leftCoast/LC_baseTools/README.md

 **resizeBuff** - Simplified memory management.
 Initialize your pointers to NULL then resizeBuff() can allocate and deallocate your dynamic buffer space for you.
 Passes back true for successful allocations, false for unsuccessful.
 Saves a lot of code typing.

+**maxBuff** - Allocates a buffer as big as it can and returns how many "loads" it will take to haul your data.
+If allocated as a local variable, it will auto recycle the memory used at end of your function.

 **runningAvg** - Running average data smoother.
 Pop in a number, and out popes the average of the last n numbers inputted.

+**serialStr** - Create a serialStr object and give it a callback function.
+Now complete c strings will magically show up from the serial port at your callback for you to process.

 **squareWave** - Base class for creating objects that are based on square waves.
 IE. blinking lights, flashing text, RC servo signals.
 Does NOT use interrupts or hardware PWM.
 Runs in background.